 Since 2011, we’ve expanded services to meet the needs of those we serve.
 In addition to over-the-counter medications, prescriptions are filled under the supervision of Pharmacist, Dr. Robert Stanton.
 An eye screening station is also available through our partnership with Marshall Eye Surgeons.
 The screening station is run by students in the ophthalmology interest group.
 Patients are screened for eye changes caused by diabetes and hypertension, minor eye problems are treated and patients are examined and provided free reading glasses or scheduled for an appointment at the refraction clinic to obtain prescription glasses to meet their needs.

 Beyond providing a necessary service, MMO is a chance for students to develop leadership skills that they can take with them into their careers as physicians.
-Medical students, pharmacy students, residents, and attending physicians provide clinical services while long-term volunteers register the patients and provide needed items like coats, blankets, snacks, water, and hygiene items.
+Medical students, pharmacy students, residents and attending physicians provide clinical services, while long-term volunteers register the patients and provide needed items like coats, blankets, snacks, water and hygiene items.
 Building rapport and meeting their immediate needs is important in gaining the trust of this population.
-Many of the items donated for MMO to distribute are collected through Facebook and email requests by local donors.
-Our medical van driver, Ron Hackworth, is instrumental in seeing that setup and equipment run smoothly.
-His efforts are invaluable to our successful and continued operation.